THE ALGARVE BEACH GUIDE

 An authentic beach holiday in the sun is exactly what the beautiful region of Algarve delivers.
 There are over 133 beaches along the southern coast of the Algarve for you to explore and discover, from wide sprawling beaches to hidden coves.

-Some of which are recognized as Blue Flag beaches, for efforts implemented toward sustainable beaches, marinas, and boating practices; giving you utterly pristine beaches to indulge upon!
-Some of these blue-flag beaches, you may even have to trek to get there, but that’s what adventure is all about!
+Some of which are recognized as Blue Flag beaches, for efforts implemented towards keeping sustainable methods for beaches, marinas, and boating maintenance practices; giving you utterly pristine beaches to indulge upon!
+In these intact blue-flag beaches, you may even have to trek to get there, but that's what adventure is all about!
 Portugal Homes is here to give you insight into the best of best when it comes to beaches in the sunny Golden Coast of Portugal.

 We present Portugal Homes Guide to beaches in the Algarve´s Coast

 A serene beach surrounded by rock formations, this beach is beautiful to visit whether in summer or winter season.
 Water current at Galé Beach tends to be strong, so best to keep your swimming closer to the coastline.
 This is a go-to beach day for local Portuguese.
 Galé Beach is a blue-flag beach for its sustainability, has access to washroom, shower facilities, parking area, sunshade rentals, and it is also wheelchair accessible.